dapr/components-contrib/tests/certification/state/mysql/README.md

 ## Connection Recovery

-1- When MySQL/MariaDB goes down and then comes back up - client is able to connect
+1. When MySQL/MariaDB goes down and comes back up, client is able to connect

 ## Concurrency